-Students are required to complete Federal Student Loan Entrance counseling prior to borrowing a Federal Direct Subsidized or Unsubsidized Ioan.
-The entrance counseling session (approximately 20 minutes) will ensure the student understands the Ioan terms and conditions and their rights and responsibilities as a federal student Ioan borrower.
+Students are required to complete Federal Student Loan Entrance counseling prior to borrowing a Federal Direct Subsidized or Unsubsidized loan.
+The entrance counseling session (approximately 20 minutes) will ensure the student understands the loan terms and conditions and their rights and responsibilities as a federal student loan borrower.